-The authors found that grades are as predictive as on-track indicators; almost all students with a "B" average or better at the end of their freshman year graduate, compared to only a quarter of those with a "D" average.
+The authors found that grades are as predictive as On-Track indicators; almost all students with a "B" average or better at the end of their first-year graduate, compared to only a quarter of those with a "D" average.
 The research also revealed how critical attendance is for freshman success.
-Course attendance is eight times more predictive of course failure in the freshman year than test scores.
-Just one week of absence is associated with a much greater likelihood of failure, regardless of incoming achievement.
+Course attendance is eight times more predictive of failure in the freshman year than test scores.
+For example, one week of absence is associated with a much greater likelihood of failure, regardless of incoming achievement.

 The Forgotten Year: Applying Lessons from Freshman Success to the Sophomore Year

 The report explores more nuanced definitions of freshman and sophomore success that educators can use to better monitor and support students during sophomore year.
 Read the full report, or explore the data insights booklet of highlights from the report.
 If you are a practitioner in Chicago, download the accompanying practitioner guide.

-The To&Through Project's freshman success resources provide educators, students, and families with a set of tools to learn and spark conversations about what matters most for freshman success.
-Designed to engage a wide variety of audiences, the resources include freshman-focused issue briefs, presentations, data insights, posters, and more.
-Explore the freshman success resources.The Make-or-Break Year by Emily Krone Phillips
+The To&Through Project's freshman success resources provide educators, students, and families with tools to learn and spark conversations about what matters most for freshman success.
+The resources can engage a wide variety of audiences and include freshman-focused issue briefs, presentations, data insights, posters, and more.
+Explore the freshman success resources.

-Similar to The Second Window documentary, the New York Times best-selling book The Make-or-Break Year by Emily Krone Phillips tells the story of how a simple idea—that reorganizing schools to get students through the treacherous transitions of freshman year greatly increases the odds of those students graduating—changed the course of two Chicago high schools, an entire school system, and thousands of lives.
+The New York Times best-selling book, The Make-or-Break Year, by Emily Krone Phillips, tells the story of how a simple idea—that reorganizing schools to get students through the treacherous transitions of freshman year dramatically increases the odds of those students graduating—changed the course of two Chicago high schools, an entire school system, and thousands of lives.